oyama/pico-vfs/README.md

 - [include/filesystem/vfs.h](include/filesystem/vfs.h): Virtual file system layer

-## Demonstration
+## Examples

-For demonstration purposes, benchmark test firmware for combined block devices and file systems is included.
+Examples include benchmark test firmware for combinations of heterogeneous block devices and heterogeneous file systems, and logger firmware that splits the on-board flash memory in two and uses it with different file systems.

 The pico-sdk[^3] build environment is required to build the demonstration, see  _Getting started with Raspberry Pi Pico_[^4] to prepare the toolchain for your platform.
 This project contains a _git submodule_.
 When cloning, the `--recursive` option must be given or a separate `git submodule update` must be performed.

 ```bash